 It is in actuality more along the lines of drinking and being relaxed and of course following Jimmy Buffett on tour, with some members having gone to watch him perform over a hundred times.
 The idea of a group of older rock fans does not ready you for the experience.

-Here is a group of people who from strangers make friends.
+Here is a group of people that are strangers but make new friends.
 An environment where love is in the air and friendliness is already wrapping you tightly.
 It is a community of like-minded music fans who live by the code of inoffensive fun and good times for all.
 It isn’t hard to see why this caught on.

 Though it is often referred to as a “Funstyle” as opposed to a lifestyle, it is not all fun and games.
 Having over the years built up a community numbering in the tens of thousands, the “Parrot Head” community have put their collective weight to work.